lessonly/accessly/README.md

 ## Usage

 You can use the Accessly gem directly to grant | revoke | check permissions.
-We recommend the use of 'Policies' which will be covered in this README.
+We recommend the use of 'Policies' covered in this README.
 Checkout our [API docs](http://www.rubydoc.info/gems/accessly) for more info on using the API directly

 We use Accessly with policies in mind to capture everything we want to know about a specific permission set.
 Let's take a look at some examples: